 Vancouver Referencing System

-Dudovskiy J. IKEA Group Report.
-UK: Research Methodology, 2017, [cited ‘the date you used the report’] Available from: https://research-methodology.net/ikea-group-report/
+Dudovskiy J. IKEA Company Report.
+UK: Research Methodology, 2019, [cited ‘the date you used the report’] Available from: https://research-methodology.net/ikea-group-report-4/

 I did not receive the link/I can not download the report?